Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_0_x.md

 In DHF 4.0, items that used to be here should be placed in `src/main/ml-modules`

 ### plugins/mappings
 This folder contains model-to-model mapping configuration artifacts that can be used to configure an input flow.
-For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).
+See [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

 ### plugins/mappings/{mapping}
 This folder contains all versions of a given model-to-model mapping.
 The name of the folder is the same as mapping name.
-For details, see For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).
+See [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

 ### plugins/mappings/{mapping}/{mapping}-{version}.json
-A model to model mapping configuration files.
+A model-to-model mapping configuration files.
 There may be multiple versions.
 For example, QuickStart creates a new version each time you modify a mapping.
-For details, see For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).
+See [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

 ## src/main/hub-internal-config folder